 This free service from Breast Cancer Care helps people prepare for the possibility of losing their hair due to cancer treatment.
 Volunteers hold one-to-one consultations with each patient to give advice about how to look after their hair and scalps before, during and after treatment.
 Alternatives to wigs, such as headscarves and hats are also explored during the appointments.

-Supported by The Belgravia Centre, as well as pop stars Jessie J and Harry Styles.
+, as well as pop stars Jessie J and Harry Styles.
 Little Princess Trust provides real-hair wigs to boys and girls across the UK and Ireland who have lost their own hair through cancer treatment.
-Whilst both charities go under the ‘Little Princess Trust’, the boys’ arm is also known as Hair4Boys.
+Whilst the charity's main title, and the name of its girls arm is known as 'Little Princess Trust', the boys' division was previously known as Hair4Boys but relaunched in 2017 as Hero by LPT.

 Founded and inspired by Trevor Sorbie MBE, My New Hair supports a national network of hair salons that provide a wig service for people experiencing both medical hair loss and chemotherapy-related hair loss.